microbus-io/fabric/docs/quick-start.md

 go run main.go
 ```

-It is important to set the working directory to `examples/main` so that the `examples/main/env.yaml` file is located.
+It is necessary to set the working directory to `examples/main` so that the `examples/main/env.yaml` file is located.

 If you're using Visual Studio Code, simply press `F5`.
 The `.vscode/launch.json` file includes a launch configuration for running `examples/main`.